QI2lab/merfish3d-analysis/docs/examples/qi2lab_human_olfactory_bulb.md

-# qi2lab human olfactory bubl example
+# qi2lab human olfactory bulb example

 ## Overview

+**Important: The data for this example is still processing on the Brain Image Library (BIL) and is not available yet.
+The example will be updated once it is posted.**

 The goal of this example is to retrieve a 3D MERFISH experiment generate by the qi2lab at ASU from the Brain Image Library and run merfish3d-analysis through quantifying transcripts and assigning transcripts to cells.
 This is a 119-gene MERFISH and 2-gene smFISH experiment on post-mortem human olfactory bulb tissue.